List of DC Comics characters: A: Argus

-Argus is a superhero appearing an American comic books published by DC Comics.
+Argus is a superhero appearing in American comic books published by DC Comics.
 He first appeared during the Bloodlines crossover event in The Flash (vol. 2) Annual #6 (1993), and was created by Mark Waid and Phil Hester.
 While investigating one of Keystone City's criminal organisations using the alias "Nick Kovac", federal agent Nick Kelly was attacked by a Bloodlines Parasite named Venev, gaining the ability to become invisible in shadow and see in multiple spectrums of vision.

 Amadeus Arkham

 Amadeus Arkham is a character in DC Comics.
 He was the founder of Arkham Asylum and is the uncle of Jeremiah Arkham.

-He was created in 1984 for the entry for Arkham Asylum in Who's Who: The Definitive Directory of the DC Universe #1.
+Arkham was created in 1984 for the entry for Arkham Asylum in Who's Who: The Definitive Directory of the DC Universe #1.
 The story was retold and expanded in 1989 in Arkham Asylum: A Serious House on Serious Earth.
-The graphic novel is interspersed with flashbacks to Arkham founder Amadeus Arkham's life and childhood.
+The graphic novel is interspersed with flashbacks to Arkham's life and childhood.
 The character appeared in DC's The New 52 as a protagonist of All Star Western alongside Jonah Hex.

 The Who's Who entry establishes that the Asylum was named after Elizabeth Arkham, the mother of founder Amadeus Arkham.
 The original name of the asylum was Arkham Hospital.
 Its dark history began in the early 1900s when Arkham's mother, having suffered from mental illness most of her life, committed suicide (it was later revealed that her son actually euthanized her and repressed the memory).
 Amadeus Arkham decided, then, as the sole heir to the Arkham estate, to remodel his family home and properly treat the mentally ill.
 Prior to the period of the hospital's remodeling, Arkham treated patients at the State Psychiatric Hospital in Metropolis, where he, his wife Constance and daughter Harriet had been living for quite some time.

 Upon telling his family of his plans, they moved back to his family home to oversee the remodeling.
-While there, Arkham received a call from the police notifying him that serial killer Martin "Mad Dog" Hawkins — referred to Arkham by Metropolis Penitentiary while at State Psychiatric Hospital — had escaped from prison, and sought his considered opinion on the murderer's state of mind.
+While there, Arkham received a call from the police notifying him that serial killer Martin Hawkins — referred to Arkham by Metropolis Penitentiary while at State Psychiatric Hospital — had escaped from prison, and sought his considered opinion on the murderer's state of mind.
 Shortly afterward, Arkham returned to his home to find his front door wide open.
 Inside, he discovered the mutilated bodies of his wife and daughter in an upstairs room with Hawkins' nickname carved on Harriet's body.